GWDG HPC

 ssh hpc-gwdg

-Because .bashrc is not sourced by Scientific Linux by default (source), firstly a .profile file is created.
+Because .bashrc is not sourced by Scientific Linux (the HPC operating system) by default (source), firstly a .profile file is created.
 The following code enables that .bashrc is sourced every time the HPC is accessed.

 nano .profile